Photo: WFP/Julian Frank/2021

 School Meals

-WFP’s school meals serve as a lifeline for the children of Afghanistan.
-Through daily meals, hundreds of thousands of schoolchildren receive the nutrition they need to thrive in the classroom.
+WFP’s school meals are a lifeline for the children of Afghanistan.
+Through daily meals, hundreds of thousands of students receive the nutrition they need to thrive in the classroom.

 Photo: WFP/Julian Frank